danawoodman/vesl/readme.md

 Ok, so now that we have our state object, let's do something useful with it.

-First off, you can do simple actions with the state like adding and updating values:
+First off, you can make simple changes to the state like adding and updating values:

 ```js
 state.push('todos', { title: 'Try out Vesl', done: false })